using Winter is Here in speech therapy

 Snow falls, animals burrow, and children prepare for the wonders winter brings.
 Caldecott Medalist and award-winning author Kevin Henkes’s striking text introduces basic concepts of language and the unique beauty of the winter season.
 Laura Dronzek’s expressive paintings beautifully capture the joyful wonders of winter.

-This action filled winter book can be used in speech therapy to address grammar including: adjectives, verbs (present progressive), prepositional phrases, nouns (regular plural), and conjunctionsIt is also great for targeting personification and /w/ initial and /er/ sounds!
+This action filled winter book can be used in speech therapy to address grammar including: adjectives, verbs (present progressive), prepositional phrases, nouns (regular plural), and conjunctionsIt is also great for targeting personification and /w/ initial and /er/ final sounds!
 Discover more of the speech and language teaching concepts for using Winter is Here in speech therapy below:

 Key Teaching Concepts